Brand development that increases sales velocity, guaranteed.

 Spark Curiosity without Being Completely Vague

 Do you know how we just told you to be absolutely clear about what your product is and isn’t?
 That is true, but you don’t have to turn your package into a legal document, either.
 You obviously want your customers to know what you’re selling, just like you want them to be aware of all the marvelous features, but you don’t necessarily need to list them all in detail on the package.
 If you have a great product, customers will discover numerous ways to make it useful in their daily lives (trust us; there’s a smallish cult that has learned how to turn toilet paper into wedding gowns.
 We’re not making this up).
-Much like movie trailers, packaging can be effective previews of what’s to come.
+Much like movie trailers, packaging can be an effective preview of what’s to come.

 So, what have we learned today?
 We learned that “Lost in Translation” was a ponderous waste of time (forgive us, Mr. Murray).
 We learned that designing product packaging that promises features and fails to deliver is a crime worse than car theft, in our opinion.
 Most importantly, we just remembered that we have a big pile of shelving parts in our garage that we still need to assemble.
 Damn you, Ikea!